cloudflare/cloudflare-docs/content/images/image-resizing/integration-with-frameworks.md

 {{<Aside type="note">}}

-For local development, you can enable [Resize images from any origin checkbox](/images/image-resizing/enable-image-resizing/) against your zone.
+For local development, you can enable [Resize images from any origin checkbox](/images/image-resizing/enable-image-resizing/) for your zone.
 Then, replace `/cdn-cgi/image/${paramsString}/${normalizeSrc(src)}` with an absolute URL path:

 `https://<YOUR_DOMAIN.COM>/cdn-cgi/image/${paramsString}/${normalizeSrc(src)}`